Tunki: Description

 The post office Postal Index Number (PIN code) is 444204 and is served by Sonala post offices.
 Near this village, a wide range of Satpuda hills are present.
 Also, Ambabarva wildlife sanctuary is the big attraction of tourists.
 The peoples from surrounding villages come at Tunki because of many reasons.
-Trunki is one of the places where people get all the necessary foodstuffs.
-Thousands of hector of land is cultivated for the crop like orange farms, banana farms, maize, and soyabean.
+Tunki is one of the places where people get all the necessary foodstuffs.
+Thousands of hectares of land are cultivated for the crop like orange farms, banana farms, maize, and soyabean.
 But the most cultivated crop is cotton.
 People from this village rarely cultivate mango trees.
 One most important thing is that people from this village celebrate every festival with full of happiness and courage.
-One unknown river originated from Satpura hills goes from this village.
-I Vivek Nimbolkar often went there.
-Because it is one of the biggest attractions of this village.
-Along with that Tunki village full of natures beauty.
-People help each other.
+One river named as lendhi river originated from Satpura hills goes from this village and they separate Tunki in two parts one name is Tunki Khurd and one is Tunki Budruk.